Daniel83Y/MovieList-assignment/README.md

 ### Usage
 ### Viewing the movie list:
--Navigate to the homepage to see the list of movies sorted by rating.
+- Navigate to the homepage to see the list of movies sorted by rating.
 ### Adding a new movie:
--Use the "Add New Movie" form to enter the title, genre, and rating for a new movie.
+- Use the "Add New Movie" form to enter the title, genre, and rating for a new movie.
 ### Editing a movie:
--Click the "Edit" button next to a movie to update its details.
+- Click the "Edit" button next to a movie to update its details.
 ### Deleting a movie:
--Click the "Delete" button next to a movie to remove it from the list.
+- Click the "Delete" button next to a movie to remove it from the list.